callstack/react-native-testing-library/website/docs/HowShouldIQuery.md

 ### Idiomatic query variants

-Using idiomatic query variants helps better express your test's intent and expectations about the number of matching elements.
-Using other query variants might work but could make it harder to reason about the test.
+Idiomatic query variants clarify test intent and the expected number of matching elements.
+They will also throw helpful errors if assertions fail to help diagnose the issues.

 Here are general guidelines for picking idiomatic query variants: